The Electric Kool-Aid Acid Test: Plans for a film adaptation

 The project for a movie adaptation of Wolfe's book seems to have stalled.
 Entrepreneur Alfred Roven purchased the film rights shortly after the book was published, passing them to his children before his death, who entrusted them to Richard N. Gladstein after they were introduced to him by their attorney.
 Gladstein hired Gus Van Sant (who had dedicated his 2002 film Gerry to Kesey) to direct, and then Dustin Lance Black to screenwrite.
 Gustin Nash was later hired for rewrites.
 In 2011, Van Sant said that he was still working on the film, but had yet to find a way to get the project working.

 In 2025, the project was revived at Sony Pictures and Atlas Entertainment.

 Censorship

-In August 2025, the Lukashenko regime added the book to the List of printed publications containing information messages and materials, the distribution of which could harm the national interests of Belarus.
+In August 2025, the Lukashenko regime added the book to a list of printed publications containing messages whose distribution could harm the national interests of Belarus.